RogerFK/pro079/README.md

 # pro079
-A plugin to enhance playing 079 by giving it some fancy commands to play with
+A plugin to enhance playing 079 by giving it some fancy commands to play with.
+Currently only in spanish, code included, even if that's a bad practice lmao 🥴

 # Configs
 Currently not working.